cfeng46/back-end/README.md

 Retrieves all organizations that are relevant to needs determined by the given survey ID

 ### API Endpoints

-Description: represent a data model Survey: a set of questions given to a user, depending on the category of choice
+/survey
-Route: /survey
+  * represent a data model Survey: a set of questions given to a user, depending on the category of choice
-(method) GET: takes an optional query 'categoryId', returns a set of questions (example: '/survey?categoryId=3')
+  * (method) GET: takes an optional query 'categoryId', returns a set of questions (example: '/survey?categoryId=3')

 /record
 represent a data model Record: a survey completed and submitted by user, comes with a set of tags extracted from the user responses